geekrelief/genit/README.md

 # genit
-The `gen` macro implements a small DSL that works like an inline proc but for templates which can be used to inline, repetitive code.
+Nim macro(s) that implements a small DSL that works like an inline proc but for templates which can be used to inline, repetitive code while hopefully improving intent and maintainablity at the cost of clarity.
+The examples below show a reduction of 50-66% in code size.

 ---